-If you’re struggling to sort out the various employment and payroll taxes that you’re responsible for as a small business owner, you’re definitely not alone.
-It’s complex and can feel very overwhelming.
-But we’re here to help you check off the seven things you have to do before writing your first paycheck.
+As a small business owner, you’re definitely not alone if you’re having a hard time figuring out payroll tax withholding.
+It’s complex and it can feel very overwhelming, but we’re here to help you check off the seven things you have to do before writing your employees’ paychecks.

 Next, you’ll calculate the employee’s gross wages before determining the amount of taxes that should be withheld.

 For hourly employees:

 Once you have an employee’s gross pay calculated, you can then determine federal withholding.
 Here’s where that W-4 comes into play: You’ll look at the withholdings they chose, including any additional taxes that they asked to be deducted.

 Next, you’ll calculate FICA payroll taxes.
 FICA is a combination of Social Security and Medicare, and both the employer and the employee contribute to them.
 You will withhold a total of 7.65 percent, including 6.2 percent for Social Security and 1.45 percent for Medicare.
 Please note, employers must withhold Social Security taxes until the employee earns at least $137,700 in a year.
 There is no income limitation for Medicare taxes.

 To calculate FICA, use the following for hourly or salaried employees:

 In addition to Social Security and Medicare taxes, employees who earn in excess of $200,000 annually will also pay a 0.9 percent Medicare surtax, which will be withheld from their checks in addition to the other FICA taxes.

 In addition to withholding FICA taxes from employee wages, employers are also responsible for matching the amount of FICA taxes withheld, so if $66.94 was deducted from your employee, you’ll need to match that amount and deposit the funds in a timely manner.

 Depending on where your business is located, state and local taxes may also need to be calculated.
 Don’t forget to send in those local taxes to the appropriate agency.